tomomilove/tomomilove.github.io/crafts.md

 - Some blue pipecleaners (aka chenille stems) and one green one.
 - Red felt.
 - A bit of white paper.
 Preferably something thicker than printer paper, such as cardstock.
 - Something to stick felt together.
-Hot glue works is one option, sewing is another.
+Hot glue is one option, sewing is another.
 Regular paper glue probably won't work.

 ### Instructions